sb2345/okckd.github.io/source/about/index.markdown

 footer: true
 ---

-Hi folks!
-I am CodeMonkey and I am a Java developer and an algorithm rookie.

-Are you looking for a job?
-Are you starting to learn algorithms?

-Struggling or having fun?
-If you are experiencing both (just like me), please let me know by leaving me a comment!

-This blog took off in 2014 as my personal references site.
-Later, many people found the resources useful to them, so I decided to share it publicly.

-I sincerely wish this site help you!
+I am a software engineer who are interested in different algorithmic question.

-If you want to contact me in private, or if you have any copyright-related issues, please send an email to admin@shuatiblog.com
+If you want to contact me, or if you have any copyright-related issues, please send an email to admin@shuatiblog.com